Cross-domain Compositing with Pretrained Diffusion Models: Applications and Evaluation

 \subsection{Parameter Ablation}

 In \cref{fig:exp-ablation} we inspect the effect of each parameter on the results.
-We denote $T_{in}$ as the portion of diffusion steps for which our method is applied in the masked region, $N_{in}$ as the scaling factor for the masked region and $R$ as the relative diffusion step from which re-sampling is performed (see \cref{ss:repaint} of the appendix).
+We denote $T_{in}$ as the portion of diffusion steps for which our method is applied in the masked region, $N_{in}$ as the scaling factor for the masked region and $R$ as the relative diffusion step from which re-sampling is performed (see \supref{ss:repaint}).
 For each parameter we fix the other two and investigate its effect.
-Lower $T_{in}$ results in less similarity to the reference image, allowing more details to be added, with the extreme case of $T_{in}=0$ reducing to simple inpainting, which results in less-appealing and less-accurate outputs, proving that naive inpainting with textual guidance may not be sufficient for such edits.
-Increasing $N_{in}$ also has a similar effect, yet using a large $N_{in}$ may result in breaking the structure of the object. $R$ controls the effective receptive field of the guided inpainting, such that increasing it allows for more semantic and style details to be transferred into the edited region.
+Lower $T_{in}$ results in less similarity to the reference image, allowing more details to be added, with the extreme case of $T_{in}=0$ reducing to simple inpainting.
+This results in less-appealing and less-accurate outputs, showing that naive inpainting with textual guidance is not sufficient for these edits.
+Increasing $N_{in}$ has a similar effect, while using a large $N_{in}$ may result in breaking the structure of the object. $R$ controls the effective receptive field of the guided inpainting, such that increasing it allows for more semantic and style details to be transferred into the edited region.
+In \supref{ss:metrics-analysis} we provide a deeper analysis of these effects, including a quantitative evaluation of the fidelity-realism tradeoffs induced by these parameters, and an investigation of automatic approaches for parameter selection.